spencerpauly/awesome-notion/README.md

 - [Notionlytics](https://notionlytics.com/) - Find out who visits your Notion pages.
 - [Wunderpresentation](https://wunderpresentation.com/) - Create and run interactive presentation slides in no time
 - [Whalesync](https://www.whalesync.com/) - Whalesync is the no-code data tool for builders.
 Automatically create a two-way sync between tools like Airtable, Webflow, and Notion.
-- [Notion.so Faster & Responsive Popup](https://chrome.google.com/webstore/detail/notionso-faster-responsiv/leadcilhbmibbkgbnjgmmnfgnnhmeddk/) - Have a better notion.so experience, less transitions and responsiveness
+- [Notion.so Faster &amp; Responsive Popup](https://chrome.google.com/webstore/detail/notionso-faster-responsiv/leadcilhbmibbkgbnjgmmnfgnnhmeddk/) - Have a better notion.so experience, less transitions and responsiveness
 - [NotionQL](https://notionql.com/) - Deploy a GraphQL API for your Notion Workspace
 - [Notion Metrics](https://notionmetrics.com/) - Your most important metrics,
   live in Notion pages
 - [Notion Quotes Widget](https://notion-quotes.vercel.app/) - Get a new quote every time you open Notion
 - [Widget Box](https://widgetbox.app/) - Customizable Widgets for your Notion Pages
 - [Float](https://www.float.so/) - Build courses entirely in Notion.